blekenbleu/SimHap/README.md

 - consolidate `SimData` methods in that source file
 - likewise for `Spec`
 - created a `ListDictionary` class for download server compatibility
-- began writing reading local json e.g. to preserve changed values
+- read, write local json e.g. to preserve changed values
 - reworked `IdleRPM` handling, perhaps not for the better..

 ### to do